 While cool-season grass can survive cold temperatures, any winter lawn is at risk for disease and death.
 The critical time in your lawn care is not actually during the winter; it’s during the fall.
 During winter, you won’t be able to control the weather or how your lawn responds.
 With your lawn in a dormant state, you might not even be able to see the actual damage winter has done to your lawn until springtime.
 Choose a grass care plan that prepares your lawn for winter.
-It’s the only way you can control the outcome of your lawn when growing season returns.
+It’s the only way you can control the outcome of your lawn when the growing season returns.

 Unlike warm-season grass, the first fertilizing session of the growing season for cool-season grass is in the fall.
 Choosing the right fertilizer can be a make-or-break step in your lawn care.
-We recommend using the 16-4-8 Complete Balanced Liquid Lawn Food for fertilizing, as it gives your plants the nutrients it needs for its fall growing season, and delivers a balanced formula so your grass can stow the necessary macronutrients away for winter.
+We recommend using the 16-4-8 Liquid Lawn Food for fertilizing, as it gives your plants the nutrients it needs for its fall growing season and delivers a balanced formula so your grass can stow the necessary macronutrients away for winter.
 Follow up with a Lawn Booster to maximize the growth and health of your lawn before the winter sets in.

 Most cold zone states see freezing temperatures many times during the winter.
 If you have water in your sprinkler systems during those days, your pipes could crack from the expansion of the ice.
 For those reasons, we recommend shutting down your sprinklers for the winter.
 Even if you turn off your sprinklers, there is still sitting water close to the ground, so make sure your drain your sprinklers to avoid cracked pipes!
 You also want to insulate your backflow preventers and valves if they’re above ground, but consult the owner’s manual for your sprinklers for exact details.

-When ice comes for your pathways and driveways, it’s easy to throw down rock salt or ice melt and trust it will be melted.
+When ice comes to your pathways and driveways, it’s easy to throw down rock salt or ice melt and trust it will be melted.
 But remember that your lawn often borders those pathways and driveways, so the ice melt you just put down is trickling onto your lawn!
 You don't want your lawn to have burnt edges because of ice-melting salt.
 If you really want to be careful, try breaking up the ice manually first to see if you can avoid rock salt or chemicals altogether.
 But if you live in a very snowy area, you may have no choice but to use a chemical reaction.
 Avoid compounds like calcium chloride and choose calcium magnesium acetate instead.
 This will allow you to break up the ice so you can walk safely without harming your winter lawn!